MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/deploy-content.md

 You may sometimes want to deploy content to a previous stage.
 For example, if you assign an existing workspace to a production stage and then deploy it backwards, first to the test stage, and then to the development stage.

 Deploying to a previous stage works only if the previous stage is empty.
 When deploying to a previous stage, you can't select specific items.
-All content in the stage will be deployed.
+All content in the stage is deployed.

 :::image type="content" source="media/deploy-content/deploy-back.png" alt-text="A screenshot showing the deploy to previous stage button, available from the test or production stage menus." lightbox="media/deploy-content/deploy-back.png":::